 AmazonBasics Silicone Baking Mats, 2 for $8.54 on Amazon

 These protect your sheet pans and keep food from sticking.

-8. Make-ahead meals are a busy mom’s hassle-free friend.
 My mom loved casseroles in the 1980s.
-Other moms love stews or whatever can be made in a Crock Pot or slow cooker.
+Other moms love stews or whatever can be made in a Crock-Pot or slow cooker.
 The principle is this: try making dinner in the morning and sticking it in the fridge so that at night, all you have to do is bake or heat it up.
-Check out our casserole recipes.
+Check out our casserole recipes, and make-ahead freezer meals.
 But if you fail to plan ahead, there is, of course, the all-mighty Instant Pot (which will probably be the iconic kitchen convenience appliance the next generation of kids associate with their moms, and which your mom may have happily adopted already too).

 Another way to give flowers for Mother's Day.

-9. Peel your potatoes after you boil them—if you’re not eating the nutrient-rich skin, that is.
+If you’re not eating the nutrient-rich skin, that is.
 When the potatoes are done, take them out of the pot and set them aside.
 Dump out the pot’s hot water and fill it with cold water.
-Place the potatoes back in the pot’s cold water to let them cool a bit.
+Place the potatoes back in the cold water to let them cool a bit.
 Take them out, and hold the potato in one hand with a dish cloth to protect you, and under running cold water, peel off skin with a pairing knife and sometimes just your fingers.
 You save time this way, and you can lose vitamins if you cook potatoes already peeled.

 For more tips, check out these 48 Kitchen and Food Hacks That Will Change Your Life.
-And get great Mother’s Day gift ideas (that are also great for showing mom you care any time of year).
+And get great Mother’s Day gift ideas to show mom you care.

 Header image courtesy of Shutterstock.